-Hot tub folliculitis, or pseudomonas folliculitis, is a skin infection that results from bacteria called Pseudomonas aeruginosa.
-The infection is usually the result of using poorly maintained hot tubs.
+Other names for hot tub folliculitis are jacuzzi folliculitis, pseudomonas folliculitis, and hot tub rash.
+It is a skin infection with bacteria called Pseudomonas aeruginosa, and the cause is usually using a poorly maintained hot tub.

-In this article, learn about the causes and symptoms of hot tub folliculitis, as well as what it looks like and how to treat it.
+In this article, we explore the causes and symptoms of hot tub folliculitis in more detail and describe what the rash looks like and how to treat it.

-The P. aeruginosa bacteria multiply in hot temperatures and thrive in the type of water conditions found in poorly maintained hot tubs.
-The bacteria can still survive in chlorinated water.
+Hot tub folliculitis results from a bacterial infection in hair follicles on the skin.
+The bacteria, called P. aeruginosa, multiply in hot temperatures and thrive in conditions found in poorly maintained hot tubs.
+The bacteria can survive in chlorinated water.

-It can also grow in other warm, wet places such as:
+The bacteria grow in other warm, wet environments, such as:

 - contaminated pools